TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

       }
    }

-This is straight and easy DI: The controller class is configured to be autowired as symfony DI service container entry (more on that below), symfony container finds a dependency to :php:`UserRepository` when scanning :php:`__construct()` and then knows that :php:`UserController` needs an instance of the repository service when the controller service is instantiated.
+((This is straight and easy DI: The controller class is configured to be autowired as Symfony DI service container entry (more on that below), Symfony container finds a dependency to :php:`UserRepository` when scanning :php:`__construct()` and then knows that :php:`UserController` needs an instance of the repository service when the controller service is instantiated.)) ← ToDo: Improve understandability

-.. _method-injection:
+.. _Method-injection:

 Method injection
 ----------------